-James Simon has been at the forefront of revitalization in Pittsburgh’s Uptown neighborhood.
-Since 1998, when he returned to live in his hometown, Simon has worked to bring change through beauty, joy, and art.
+James Simons studios are based in Pittsburgh where he has been at the forefront of revitalization in Pittsburgh’s Uptown neighborhood.
+Since 1998, when he returned to live in his hometown, Simon has worked to bring change through the beauty and joy of art.

 In 2000, Simon purchased a warehouse in the city’s Uptown neighborhood to use as his sculpture studio.
 But it has served to do much more than that.
 The studio on Gist Street and Gist Street itself has served as a hub for grass-roots revitalization and change in a blighted neighborhood.